-Last weekend, Fr.
+On November 15, 2020, Fr.
 Danaher announced a parish-wide focus on racial justice.
-In last week’s bulletin article announcing the focus, each parishioner was asked to be open of heart and open of mind.
+Each parishioner is asked to be open of heart and open of mind.
 An Examination of Conscience is one way to gauge where your heart and mind are.

 In light of the need for our society to heal from the sin of racism, we offer a simple “racial examination of conscience” to help each of us reflect on how we may grow as persons and children of God in our hospitality, love and mercy for all our brothers and sisters, regardless of race or religion.
 This is not intended to implicate anyone as a racist.
 It is not a “test” to see how racist you are or not.
 It is offered in all charity and humility as an opportunity to reflect on our daily lives and how we may be unaware of the impact that our everyday decisions have on ourselves, members of our community, nation, and world.

 Research shows that many of us act toward others based on implicit, or unknown, bias.
 Most of us believe in the equality of all people and assume that such a belief is enough.

 - Have I taken the time to listen to the voices of others who don’t look like me or have a different background or life experience than me?

 - Do I dismiss the concerns or observations of others as simply being “overly sensitive” or “PC?”